- Business and Employment»

 History of Brand Names

-The origins of branding can be traced to ancient civilizations, with the word "branding" referring to marks which were literally burned into products (similar to branding livestock) to identify their creator or owner.
+The origins of branding can be traced to ancient civilizations (Wikipedia), with the word "branding" referring to marks which were literally burned into products (similar to branding livestock) to identify their creator or owner.
 However, it wasn't until the Industrial Revolution and the evolution of packaged products that brand names developed into branding as we know it today.

 Prior to the Industrial Revolution, products were usually produced locally.
 To help consumers identify non-local products that could be relied upon time and again, a consistent brand name and image became a necessity.